The Ultimate Guide to North Carolina Property Taxes

 Depending on where you live, additional property taxes will be added to your bill based on the municipality, the school district, fire departments, and other special taxing authorities.

-Calculating Real Estate Taxes
+Calculating Real Estate Tax Rates

 Even though a tax rate is high, that doesn’t mean those owners made the highest in taxes.
 Remember, property values play their role.
 So even though Macon County had the lowest tax rate, residents of Carteret County paid the lowest and Washington County residents the highest compared to their property values.